Marshall vs Hermans time: When are the ring walks for fight tonight?

 Savannah Marshall vs Femke Hermans (WBO women’s middleweight title)

-Florian Marku vs Chris Jenkings (IBF International welterweight title)
+Florian Marku vs Chris Jenkins (IBF International welterweight title)

 Nathan Gorman vs Scott Alexander (heavyweight)